pry0rity/sf-bikeways-blog/src/content/blog/20250507-on-a-freezing-chicago-street.md

 This isn’t a rebrand.
 It’s not some productivity hack or curated journey.

-It’s just me, finally choosing to stop pressing Tab.
+It’s just me, finally choosing to stop pressing tab - and write the line by hand.

-**Time to write the whole damn line.**